CategoriesArchitecture Tourism

 The base of Minar-e-Pakistan is uniquely shaped like an eight-petal flower, symbolizing growth, prosperity, and the unfolding of a new nation.
 Minar-e-Pakistan has a total of eight floors that visitors can access via stairs or a lift.
 The monument is built on four symbolic platforms, each representing a stage in the struggle for independence:

-• Uncut stones from Taxila – represent the humble beginnings and initial struggles of the Pakistan Movement.
+• Uncut Stones from Taxila – represent the humble beginnings and initial struggles of the Pakistan Movement.

-• Hammer-dressed stones – signify the challenges and hardships faced by the movement.
+• Hammer-Dressed Stones – signify the challenges and hardships faced by the movement.

-• Chiseled stones – depict the momentum gained as the struggle progressed.
+• Chiseled Stones – depict the momentum gained as the struggle progressed.

-• Polished white marble – symbolizes the success and establishment of Pakistan, representing purity, achievement, and national pride.
+• Polished White Marble – symbolizes the success and establishment of Pakistan, representing purity, achievement, and national pride.

 These platforms not only enhance the monument’s symbolic meaning but also guide visitors through a visual narrative of Pakistan’s independence journey.